etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/file-downloader-tool.md

 ## Usage Example

-If you have a file hosted at `https://example.com/file.txt` and you want to download it temporarily:
+If there is a file hosted at `https://example.com/file.txt` and it is necessary to download it temporarily:

 - **Input**